 Skoda has announced that four models, namely Kamiq, Karoq, Kodiaq, and Enyaq iV, won seven Company Car of the Year 2021 awards from the German trade magazine ‘firmenauto.’
 165 fleet professionals evaluated Germany’s best-selling fleet models in the competition, and the Karoq came out as the pick of the imported cars in the ‘compact SUV and crossover up to 4.50 m’ class.

 According to Dataforce, Skoda increased its market share in the relevant fleet market to 8.6% last year and went up to the fifth spot in new commercial registrations in Germany.

 2022 Skoda Karoq FAQs

 What is the release date of the new Skoda Koroq?

 Skoda has confirmed the release of the restyled Karoq for 2021.
-The launch is expected in the coming months.
+The launch is expected in a few weeks.

 What are the competitors of the 2022 Skoda Karoq?

-What is the expected price of the new Skoda Karoq range?
+What is the expected price of the new Karoq range?

 The starting price may not stray much, but the hybrids would cost 10-12 per cent over equivalent combustion variants.